CLI Reference

 Usage: panache lint [OPTIONS] [FILES]...

-<FILES>— Path(s) to the input file(s) or directories to check.
-If not provided, or if the single argument-is given, reads from stdin.
+-is given, reads from stdin (with no arguments at an interactive terminal this is a usage error instead, since there is nothing to read).
 Supports .qmd, .md, .Rmd/.Rmarkdown, and other Markdown-based formats.
 Supports glob patterns (e.g., *.md) and directories (e.g., . or docs/).
 Directories are traversed recursively, respecting .gitignore files.-cannot be combined with other paths.

 panache clean